 Webinars

-One of the best ways to reel in potential followers and build a veritable boatload of trust with your audience is through utilising webinars.
+One of the best ways to reel in potential followers and build a veritable boatload of trust with your audience is through webinars.
 These are some of the most effective lead magnets around.

 Don’t be too much of a “salesman” and more of a fun teacher; you’re there to motivate and capture attention, not be a drone.
 Stories work wonders in these situations, be they about your personal experiences or testimonials about your wares.